BULL RUN, VA

 ready to move.
 His army was composed of five divisions.
 The

-1st division, commanded by Brig.-Gen. Daniel Tyler, consisted
+1st division, commanded by Brig.-Gen. Daniel Tyler,

 of four brigades, the 1st commanded by Col. E. D. Keyes, the